Skip to main content

 The best conversations happen naturally, not as formal sit-downs.

-I’ve found car journeys work brilliantly—something about not making eye contact helps children open up.
+I’ve found car journeys work brilliantly for deeper conversations—something about not making eye contact helps children open up.
 Bedtime, family walks, and lazy weekend mornings also work well.

 Don’t rush through them.
 The odd question might flop, while others might lead to a fun and insightful 20-minute conversation—so be ready for either outcome.
 Some families choose a question of the week at Sunday dinner.
 Others ask spontaneously when the moment feels right.
 Do whatever suits your family.